faastjs/faast.js/docs/01-faast.md

 ### Handling errors

-- Faast errors
+Error can occur at multiple points: in your cloud function code, in the cloud provider, or in faast.js itself.
+All of these are treated uniformly by faast.js when indicating an error to your code.

-- Provider errors
+If a cloud function throws an exception or rejects its promise, then the local proxy will reject.
+If the cloud function throws or rejects a non-Error that can be accurately serialized by `JSON.stringify` (e.g. a string, number, or `undefined`) then the local proxy also rejects with this value.

-- User errors
+If the cloud function rejects with an instance of `Error`, then the proxy rejects with a [`FaastError`](./api/faastjs.faasterror.md).
+The `FaastError` will contain all of the properties originally on the `Error` thrown in the remote cloud function such as `message` and `stack`.
+If available, the `FaastError` will also contain a `logUrl` property that provides a link to the specific cloud function invocation that caused the error.

 ## Cleanup

-Always invoke `cleanup` to remove cloud resources created by faast.js.
+Always invoke [`cleanup`](./api/faastjs.faastmodule.cleanup.md) to remove cloud resources created by faast.js.
 It is advisable to do this within a `finally` block to ensure this gets invoked in case of exceptions.

 If your application crashes while executing, then cleanup won't get done.
 In this case, faast.js has automatic [garbage collection](./02-options#Garbage-Collection) that will delete resources after a period of time (1 day by default, for most resources).